mgroov/CS579-ReverseEngineering/Week3.md

 ## Lab 3-2

 #### Executive Summary (Most important takeaways for this malware)
+ This virus appears to be a launcher that creates and deletes services.
+Then it connects to the internet and downloads a specific resource.

 #### Indicators of Compromise (What to look for to see if you are infected)
+lab3-02.dll

 #### Mitigations (Have you discovered anything that could be used to fix this infection?)
+Set firewall rule to block the domain listed.
+As well as antivirus to block the file.

 #### Evidence (How did you find each of the above?
 You can mention here any work you did that did not yield any results.)

+First I ran strings.
+The file appears to call a serve.html as well as praticalmalwareanalysis.com.
+It also refrences INA and IRIP.
+I then looked at the file using dependency walker from this we see a bunch of imports centered arround creating and destroying services.
+I did not figure out how to run the dll.
+More time would be needed to properly run and analyze.

 ## Lab 3-3

 #### Executive Summary (Most important takeaways for this malware)

+Using dynamic analysis I learned that this malware is a keylogger.
+It creates a orphaned svchost.exe that stores all keylogs into praticalmalwareanalysis.log.

 #### Indicators of Compromise (What to look for to see if you are infected)

+lab03-03.exe:

+A orphaned: svchost.exe

+praticalmalwareanalysis.log

 #### Mitigations (Have you discovered anything that could be used to fix this infection?)

+We should set our antivirus software to delete any orphaned svchost.exe processes not in service.
+As well as delete any files with matching hashes to lab03-03.exe.

 #### Evidence (How did you find each of the above?
 You can mention here any work you did that did not yield any results.)

+By following what was shown in the book using procmon.
+I was able to see that the exe creates and orphans a process svchost.exe.
+The malware also uses deception by having the image of the process look like a clean process.
+Conversely in memory we can see it is acting differently in the strings of memory we can see the create file of praticalmalwareanalysis.log.
+I also saw key strokes such ```[SHIFT]```.
+This means that most likely our malware is a keylogger.